thecowan/wallpanel-android/README.md

 ```

 ### Application State Data
-The application canl also publish state data about the application such as the current dashboard url loaded or the screen state.
+The application can also publish state data about the application such as the current dashboard url loaded or the screen state.

 Key | Value | Example | Description
 -|-|-|-